Notalifeform/arlo-timelapse-lambda/README.md

 ## AWS setup S3

+First sign up for an AWS account

 Make sure the aws cli and python can write to aws S3

  - create bucket
  - create user
  - assign S3 full rights to user
- - setup was cli access key
+ - setup was cli access key locally

 ## Test locally